aditharun/aditharun.github.io/posts/glp1-drugs.md

 	- Oral semaglutide, Rybelsus, is FDA-approved for better glycemic control in T2DM [(FDA statement)](https://www.fda.gov/news-events/press-announcements/fda-approves-first-oral-glp-1-treatment-type-2-diabetes).
 The PIONEER 2 trial assessed Rybelsus' efficacy for people with T2DM using metformin and observed average A1C drop 1.3% points and after one year had lost ~10 pounds.
 The weight loss effect is not as profound in part because oral bioavailability is worse than intramuscular bioavailability.
 The dose needs to be increased significantly to get similar effects which may confer worse side effects.
 Novo Nordisk is currently pushing for approval for a higher dose of Rybelsus.
 THe FDA label states that you should take Rybelsus on an empty stomach in the morning with no more than 4 ounces of water and should wait at least 30 minutes before taking the pill.
 Patients may not adhere to these instructions because they are somewhat confusing and likely difficult to follow with the other medications they are asked to take.
 The [PIONEER PLUS](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(23)01127-3/fulltext) trial showed good glycemic control with 50mg oral semaglutide for 52 weeks associated with tolerable side effects and ~70% had >5% weight loss.

 	- Semaglutide 2.4mg results in average of 14.9% weight loss at 68 weeks in obese non-T2DM adults [(Wilding 2021)](https://pubmed.ncbi.nlm.nih.gov/33567185/).
 Semaglutide 2.4mg in overweight or obese T2DM adults results in average of 10% [(Davies 2021)](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(21)00213-0/abstract).
 Semaglutide 2.4mg and intensive behavior therapy and low-calorie diet in overweight or obese adults lost on average 16% of their weight [(Wadden 2021)](https://pubmed.ncbi.nlm.nih.gov/33625476/).
-Semaglutide is needed to maintain weight loss - Overweight and obese adults regained 7% of their weight in 48 weeks after discontinuing semaglutide post-20 weeks of therapy whereas those who continued experienced an additional 8% weight loss [Rubino 2021](https://pubmed.ncbi.nlm.nih.gov/33755728/).
+Semaglutide is needed to maintain weight loss - Overweight and obese adults regained 7% of their weight in 48 weeks after discontinuing semaglutide post-20 weeks of therapy whereas those who continued experienced an additional 8% weight loss [(Rubino 2021)](https://pubmed.ncbi.nlm.nih.gov/33755728/).

 	- Indications:
 		- Obese or overweight adults with CVD to reduce MACE **FDA approved, Wegovy**